Whistler, British Columbia: Transportation

-Transportation

-Whistler is located on British Columbia Highway 99, also known as the "Sea to Sky Highway", approximately 58 km north of Squamish, and 125 km (76 mi) from Vancouver.
-The highway connects Whistler to the British Columbia Interior via Pemberton-Mount Currie to Lillooet and connections beyond to the Trans-Canada and Cariboo Highways.
+Whistler is located on British Columbia Highway 99, also known as the "Sea to Sky Highway", approximately 58 km north of Squamish, and 125 km from Vancouver.
+The highway connects Whistler with the British Columbia Interior via Pemberton-Mount Currie to Lillooet and connections beyond to the Trans-Canada and Cariboo Highways.

 Passenger rail service is only provided at the Whistler railway station between Vancouver and Jasper by the Rocky Mountaineer, using Canadian National Railway tracks from North Vancouver via Whistler and Prince George.
 The station for tour passengers embarking from Whistler is in the Southside area, between Nita and Alpha Lakes.

-Local bus transit service is provided by the Whistler and Valley Express, which also provides service to Pemberton.
+Local bus transit service is provided by the Whistler Transit System, formerly the Whistler and Valley Express, which also provides service to Pemberton.

-A shuttle bus service from the Vancouver Airport and Downtown Vancouver is provided by the Whistler Shuttle and YVR Skylynx.
+A shuttle bus service from Vancouver International Airport and Downtown Vancouver is provided by the Whistler Shuttle and YVR Skylynx.

-Vancouver International Airport

-Vancouver International Airport is the main international airport for Whistler residents and tourists and is located 140 km south.

-Pemberton Regional Airport

-Pemberton Regional Airport is a public airport serving Pemberton and Whistler.
-It is the closest airport for fixed-wing non-amphibious aircraft and is 38 minutes north of Whistler.
-There are no scheduled flights but three charter services operate out of the airport.